CiscoDevNet/go-msx-sdk/docs/TenantCreate.md

 HasNumberOfChildren returns a boolean if a field has been set.

+### SetNumberOfChildrenNil

+`func (o *TenantCreate) SetNumberOfChildrenNil(b bool)`

+ SetNumberOfChildrenNil sets the value for NumberOfChildren to be an explicit nil

+### UnsetNumberOfChildren
+`func (o *TenantCreate) UnsetNumberOfChildren()`

+UnsetNumberOfChildren ensures that no value is present for NumberOfChildren, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)